 Providing patients with cost estimates and initiating face-to-face conversations regarding their financial responsibility can improve POS conversions.
 However, this process requires multiple sources of information, is time consuming and distracts from patient-focused engagement.
 Through IDP, bots can read and reference insurance contracts, as well as collate the data required to determine the financial liability for the patient’s care.
 When the bot is presented with the patient’s procedural information, it can cross reference the associated price, factor in the insurance plan and calculate a cost estimate.
 Key information related to health coverage, deductible and co-payment responsibilities can then be shared with the patient in two ways: by uploading the cost calculation directly to their patient portal or sending the information to the appropriate nurse or physician to discuss payment responsibilities with the patient.
 This proactive approach to patient financial services will help the patient better understand the incurred cost and reduce “surprise” billing issues.
 Additionally, this process saves the patient time conversing with the provider for a cost estimate.

 The front-end of the revenue cycle contains a series of complicated processes that are crucial for collecting revenue.
 Many providers are experiencing the downstream impact caused by errors and inefficiencies in the front-end.
 By effectively integrating IA, organizations can create a proactive safeguard to reduce errors, improve efficiency and increase cash collection.
 Embracing this technology by overhauling the revenue cycle can have a significant financial impact for providers.

-In the next part of our series, we will dive into the middle of the revenue cycle, uncover existing pain points and the technology, tools and improved processes available to help address these issues.
+In the next part of our series, we will dive into the back-end of the revenue cycle, uncover existing pain points and the technology, tools and improved processes available to help address these issues.